soft-skills-engineering/website/code-of-conduct.md

 * #remote-jobs
 * #services

-Additionally, geographically-focused channels (i.e. #colorado-connections, #new-york-city, similar) have a higher tolerance for specific kinds of commercial activity focused on events based in that region.

 Non-obvious commercial activity is less obvious.
 Well-intentioned user surveys of a specific channel are a common request and we ask that you:

 * Ask permission of the channel.